elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 1. ### Create ENDPOINT to invoke model of summarization using Sagemaker Jumpstart🚀.

-In this part you are going to use a [Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) as [Machine Learning Environments](https://docs.aws.amazon.com/sagemaker/latest/dg/machine-learning-environments.html), where AWS provides all the necessary infrastructure to train and deploy the model, which once ready you can discard on that environment we will use [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) which provides pretained, open-source models for a wide range of problem types (as our problem to summarize) to help you get started with machine learning, and the best is you can also access a models using the [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/overview.html#use-sagemaker-jumpstart-algorithms-with-pretrained-models).
+In this part you are going to use a [Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/sm-domain.html) as [Machine Learning Environments](https://docs.aws.amazon.com/sagemaker/latest/dg/machine-learning-environments.html), where AWS provides all the necessary infrastructure to train and deploy the model, which once ready you can discard on that environment you will use [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html) which provides pretained, open-source models for a wide range of problem types (as our problem to summarize) to help you get started with machine learning, and the best is you can also access a models using the [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/overview.html#use-sagemaker-jumpstart-algorithms-with-pretrained-models).

 Now that I've introduced you to [SageMaker JumpStart](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-jumpstart.html), let's start working with it:
 |||